 - Wax models of George Washington at ages 19, 45, and 57.

-Tips for dealing with crowds at Mount Vernon
+Crowds at Mount Vernon

 If the visitor’s center is crowded, see the grounds first and then come back to watch the 18-minute show about General George Washington at the end of the day.
 The upside of the busy season is that they often set up their living history tents, which are enjoyable if you can elbow your way in.
 We watched chocolate made from roasted cacao beans and also saw a demonstration on different herbs and spices grown on the grounds.

-Tour Mount Vernon at Christmas
+Mount Vernon at Christmas

 After several visits, I was excited to tour Mount Vernon at Christmas to see the home decorated for the holidays and see the 3rd floor of the mansion, which is only open between Thanksgiving and the Christmas holidays.
 Expect period decorations on the mansion, such as greenery and a few extra candles.
 I was glad to see the 3rd floor of the mansion, but it looks quite similar to the 2nd floor, which is open year-round.
 You can see every room in the house in a detailed miniature in the visitor’s center.